autocrypt/autocrypt/doc/examples.rst

 Establishing encryption happens as a side effect when people send each other mail:

-- A MUA (mail user agent) always adds an ``Autocrypt:`` header to all messages it sends out.
+- A MUA (mail user agent) always adds an :mailheader:`Autocrypt:` header to all messages it sends out.

-  The autocrypt header contains all necessary information to allow encryption (especially the key; see :ref:`autocryptheaderformat` for the format in detail).
+  The :mailcrypt:`Autocrypt:` header contains all necessary information to allow encryption (especially the key; see :ref:`autocryptheaderformat` for the format in detail).

-- A MUA will scan incoming mails for encryption headers and associate the info with a canonicalized version of the ``From:`` address contained in the :rfc:`822` message.
+- A MUA will scan incoming mails for encryption headers and associate the info with a canonicalized version of the :mailheader:`From:` address contained in the :rfc:`822` message.

 - A MUA will encrypt a message if it earlier saw encryption keys (and the request to encrypt) for all recipients.